Welcome! We are so glad that your student is considering enrolling in the Raider Orchestra Program!

 Ready to sign up?
 It’s easy!

 - Select “Orchestra” on your “Course Selection Form” and return it to your child’s counselor.
-If you have any questions, please email Ms. Willson.
+If you have any questions, please email Mr. Mitchell.

-- Attend one of the “Meet the Instruments” Events.
-Either day is a come and go event in the band hall.
+- Attend one of the “Meet the Instruments” Events in the Spring.

 - Wait to hear from an Orchestra Director in late April about how to get supplies and everything else needed for the fall!